utsav0/daily-dev-tips/src/pages/posts/adding-pages-to-eleventy.md

 The image we just added won't work by default.
 We have to tell Eleventy to put it in our output folder.

-We can add a `.eleventy` file in our root, and let's add the following code in it.
+We can add a `.eleventy` file in our root, and let's add the following code.

 ```js
 module.exports = function (eleventyConfig) {